s0me-1/devtracker-bot/README.md

 ##### Global URL Filters
 Only posts where the origin URL matches the filters will be sent to the channel configured with the `/dt-set-channel` command.

-**Examples:**
+**Example**

-Let's imagine you want only posts from the `Announcements` section of the Star Citizen forums:
+Let's imagine you want only posts from the `Announcements` section of the Star Citizen forums.
+The url for the `Announcements` section is `https://robertsspaceindustries.com/spectrum/community/SC/forum/1`

-The url for the `Announcements` section is `https://robertsspaceindustries.com/spectrum/community/SC/forum/1` You can use the `/dt-urlfilters global` command to add `forum/1` filter for `Star Citizen` forums:
+You can use the `/dt-urlfilters global` command to add `forum/1` filter for `Star Citizen` forums:
 ```sh
 /dt-urlfilters global game_name: Star Citizen service_id: rsi
 ```

 This will open a modal with your current filters.

 ![URL Filters modal](https://i.imgur.com/7DM5hIR.png)

 You can then add the `forum/1` filter then click the **Submit** button to apply changes.

+**Note:**
-**Note**: You can add multiple filters for the same service.
+You can also add multiple filters for the same service.
 You just need to separate them with a comma `,`.
 If any of the filters match the post URL, it will be sent to the set channel.

-eg: `forum/1,forum/3,forum/4`, this will match any post from the `Announcements`, `General` and `Feedback` sections.
+E.g.: `forum/1,forum/3,forum/4`, this will match any post from the `Announcements`, `General` and `Feedback` sections.

 ##### Channel URL Filters
 This allows to use URL Filters to dispatch posts that match the filters to a specific channel.

-**Examples:**
+**Example**

-Let's imagine you want all the posts from the `Announcements` section of the Star Citizen forums to be sent to the `#sc-announcements` Discord channel:
+Let's imagine you want all the posts from the `Announcements` section of the Star Citizen forums to be sent to the `#sc-announcements` Discord channel.
+The url for the `Announcements` section is `https://robertsspaceindustries.com/spectrum/community/SC/forum/1`

-The url for the `Announcements` section is `https://robertsspaceindustries.com/spectrum/community/SC/forum/1` You can use the `/dt-urlfilters channel` command to add `forum/1` filter for `Star Citizen` forums:
+You can use the `/dt-urlfilters channel` command to add `forum/1` filter for `Star Citizen` forums:
 ```
 /dt-urlfilters global channel: #sc-announcements game_name: Star Citizen service_id: rsi